What is Bitcoin?

 Decentralized

-No corporation, government, or partisan entity controls Bitcoin.
-Every transaction is verifiable on a public ledger maintained by thousands of computers worldwide.
+No corporation or government runs Bitcoin.
+Every transaction is verifiable on a public ledger maintained by thousands of independent computers worldwide.

 Bitcoin vs. Traditional Money